DaCoolX/sheepit-docker/README.md

 # A simple dockerized SheepIt render farm client

-This is a [fork](https://github.com/AGSPhoenix/sheepit-docker) of [AGSPhoenix's sheepit-docker container](https://hub.docker.com/r/agsphoenix/sheepit-docker/) with some addtional improvments and updated instructions
+This is a [fork](https://github.com/AGSPhoenix/sheepit-docker) of [AGSPhoenix's sheepit-docker container](https://hub.docker.com/r/agsphoenix/sheepit-docker/) with some additional improvements and updated instructions

 ## Instructions
 Insert your username and password in-place off \<user\> and \<pass\>.